MillerRabin/intention-storage/readme.md

 ## Multilocations intention networks

-Every location can has it`s own network.
-Some of them can be physically splitted, some of them can be connected together.
+Every location can have it`s own network.
+Some of them can be separated by location or connected together.
 In anycase every device will have no problems to migrate between networks.

 **The robotic cafe**.